A comprehensive guide to the best food in Thailand.

 Food is celebrated by the locals, and any significant events are always supplemented with food.

-Because food is so central to the Thai culture, there are some specific customs, traditions and eating habits associated with Thai food that travellers should be aware of.
+Because food is so central to Thai culture, there are some specific customs, traditions, and eating habits associated with Thai food that travellers should be aware of.

 Thai Eating Habits